-He also hosts a drawing contest, and in 2007, 1,232 children from 31 states and eight countries participated.
+Every year he hosts a contest, alternating between drawing and poetry.
 Additionally, he runs a treasure hunt where students find the answers to ten challenging questions, email their answers to Chudler, and he emails them a link to a certificate for a "Golden Neuron Award."

 The science education community's enthusiasm for Chudler's work is evident in their contributions to the Web site.
 The site was funded by a Science Education Partnership Award from the National Center for Research Resources at the National Institutes of Health (NIH) for five years, and now Chudler continues to keep up the Web site on his own time.
 He has received funds to help support the site from everywhere from a school bake sale and donations from teachers to a site license for translating the site into a Chinese book.
 Other scientists and teachers sometimes send him content which he formats and publishes on his site.

 Students and teachers benefit from the vast amounts of information on the Neuroscience for Kids Web site.
 Teachers frequently assign the activities from the site to their students.
 People from all over the world have found the information to be so useful that they have translated portions of the Web site into their own languages.
 Chudler conducted pre and post surveys where he learned that students' knowledge of the brain improved after using his site.

 Chudler's enthusiasm for making science fun for children goes beyond sharing materials on his Web site.
 He teamed up with UWTV to create BrainWorks, a television show that has been nominated for a Northwest Regional Emmy Award.
 The show is modeled after his Web site.
 He also sends out a newsletter through Mailman to 10,000 people.
 In May, 2013, W.W.
 Norton published Chudler's Little Book of Neuroscience Haiku.